yuvaneshkm/mongodb-connector-pkg/README.md

 # MongoDB connector package

 ## Overview
-**mongodb_connector_pkg** is a Python package designed to simplify the process of connecting to and interacting with MongoDB databases.
+**mdb_connect_pkg** is a Python package designed to simplify the process of connecting to and interacting with MongoDB databases.
 This package provides a streamlined API for performing CRUD (Create, Read, Update, Delete) operations, handling connections, and managing MongoDB collections with ease.

 ## Features
 * Easy connection management to MongoDB instances